NSW eTendering is an online tendering system used by NSW Government agencies to make available information about tendering opportunities.

 Once you have entered the correct details you will be able to proceed with the task that you set out to perform.

-If you have any trouble with your registration please use the 'Contact Us' link found on the left.
+If you have any trouble with your registration please use the 'Contact Us' link found on the bottom of every page.

 You will notice when you complete your registration details the last option asks whether you "Do you wish to receive email notifications of tender processes as they are published on NSW eTendering?".